 Unmanageable debt can create many questions.
 Unfortunately, many myths and misconceptions exist about what filing bankruptcy may mean for consumers.
 At Giddens & Gatton Law, P.C., in Albuquerque, our attorneys are well-versed in all aspects of bankruptcy law.
 We help clients regain freedom from debt through negotiations, bankruptcy, loan modifications and other legal options that may apply to specific debt problems.
 We can analyze your unique debt problems and provide knowledgeable and straightforward guidance to obtain meaningful results.

-If you have specific questions about how our debt-relief lawyers can help you, we invite you to call 505-273-3720 to schedule a meeting to discuss your bankruptcy and debt-relief options.
-Below we have listed a short list of common bankruptcy FAQs to get you started:
+If you have specific questions about how our debt relief lawyers can help you, we invite you to call 505-273-3720 to schedule a meeting to discuss your bankruptcy and debt-relief options.
+Below we have provided a short list of common bankruptcy questions to get you started:

 Will filing for bankruptcy get creditors off my back?

 Bankruptcy is an effective tool to stop creditor harassment.
 When a bankruptcy petition is filed in court there is a legal process known as a “stay” that arises immediately and automatically.
 The stay prohibits most creditors from continuing to make any efforts to collect on debts.
 At this point, both the collector calls and collections letters must stop.

 Medical debt is a form of “unsecured” credit.
 These debts are dischargeable in bankruptcy.
 In fact, medical debt is one of the leading reasons people choose to file for bankruptcy.
 In many cases, a medical emergency has tipped the scales, leading to a mix of medical debt, credit card debt and other forms of personal loans that can get out of hand.

 How are credit card debts handled in bankruptcy?